 Each day is filled with activities that are engaging and promote wellness from within.
 Counselors and supporting team members are there for you, to help you meet the goals set by yourself and your team of professionals every day.

-Don’t let commons myths and negative messaging from media keep you or your loved one from getting help.
+Don’t let common myths and negative messaging from media keep you or your loved one from getting help.

 On TV, a mental health facility may look like a barren, colorless hospital — and for some that may be true.